Peace Through Side Payments: Introduction

 \section{Introduction}

-It is not uncommon that before a conflict between two parties escalates into a war, one of them may seek a peaceful settlement by bribing the opponent.\footnote{Consider legal disputes, and international conflicts for examples.} Under what conditions would the briber always succeed and thus peace be guaranteed?
-To shed light on the question, we consider a model in which before a single-object all-pay auction starts, a player (player 1, he) can offer a take-it-or-leave-it bribe to the other player (player 2, she).
-If player 2 accepts the bribe, then she exits the auction and player 1 wins the object at zero price and thus peace is achieved; otherwise, both players enter the auction and compete with each other non-cooperatively and thus the conflict escalates into a war.
+Before a conflict escalates, disputants may attempt to settle via a side payment.
+Such payments are common in legal disputes, political conflicts, and international bargaining, where one side compensates the other for staying out of a costly contest.
+Under what conditions does such a side payment lead to or even guarantee peace?
+To answer this question, we study two bargaining protocols with opposite payment directions.
+In the first (bribing) protocol, before a single-object all-pay auction starts, player 1 can offer a take-it-or-leave-it side payment (also called a bribe) to player 2.
+If player 2 accepts, she exits the auction and player 1 obtains the object without costly conflict.
+If player 2 rejects, both players enter the all-pay auction, escalating the conflict.
+In the second (requesting) protocol, instead of offering a side payment, player 1 requests one from player 2 for his own exit from the conflict.

-In our model, there can be various degrees of peace prospects, and we adopt similar notions of peace prospects from \cite{Zheng2019}.
-If peace occurs with certainty in a perfect Bayesian equilibrium (hereafter, equilibrium), then we say that the equilibrium is \emph{peaceful}.
-If there exists a peaceful equilibrium (supported by a belief system), then we say that peace is \emph{implementable}.
-Furthermore, if an equilibrium survives the D1 criterion (\cite{cho1990}), it is said to be robust.
-Finally, if peace occurs with certainty for any belief system, then peace is securable.
+Our models admit several degrees of peaceful settlement.
+We adopt and adapt the notions of peace prospects introduced by \citet{Zheng2019}.
+If peace occurs with certainty in a perfect Bayesian equilibrium (hereafter, equilibrium), we say that the equilibrium is \emph{peaceful}.
+If there exists such a peaceful equilibrium (supported by a belief system), then we say that peace is \emph{implementable}.
+Furthermore, if an equilibrium survives the D1 criterion of \citet{cho1990}, we say that it is \emph{robust}.